yohanalexjohn/Software-Engineer-Interview-Prep/Job_training/embedded_questions/toolchain_stuff.md

 - Consists of programming tools like compiler, linker, assembler, debugger
 - Used in embedded systems to compile code to particular architecture
-- cmake to automate the build and linking
+- CMAKE to automate the build and linking

 ## linker scripts